Skip to main content

 The regulations extend protections to your family members, recognizing that their health information can be linked to you.
 GINA, for instance, has specific rules regarding spousal participation.
 An employer may offer a limited incentive for a spouse to provide information about their own current or past health status (like through a health risk assessment), but not for their genetic information.

-However, GINA strictly prohibits offering any incentive in exchange for the of an employee’s children.
+However, GINA strictly prohibits offering any incentive in exchange for the genetic information of an employee’s children.
 This distinction is critical; it underscores the law’s focus on preventing employers from gaining access to information that could predict future health conditions based on family genetics.

 The law distinguishes between permissible health inquiries and forbidden genetic information requests, creating specific protections for you and your family.